pact-foundation/pact.io/documentation/usage_ruby.md

 #### 5. Run the specs

-Running the AnimalServiceClient spec will generate a pact file in the configured pact dir (`spec/pacts` by default).
-Logs will be output to the configured log dir (`log` by default) that can be useful when diagnosing problems.

-Of course, the above specs will fail because the Animal Service client method is not implemented, so next, implement your provider client methods.
+Of course, the above specs will fail because the Animal Service client method is not implemented.
+So next, implement your provider client methods.

 #### 6. Implement the Animal Service client consumer methods